-A much loved 13 year old cat called Chalk presented after serious trauma including a fracture/luxation on the right side of the pelvis and multiple fractures affecting the left side of the pelvis.
+A much loved 13-year-old cat called Chalk presented to us at West Midlands Referrals after severe trauma, including a fracture/luxation on the right side of the pelvis and multiple fractures affecting the left side of the pelvis.

-Initially we re-cut the pelvis with a bone-saw and used a plate to fix it into a position with improved pelvic dimensions.
-The patient wasn’t amenable and although initial results were encouraging, constipation persisted in the months following surgery.
-So we removed one side of the pelvis as part of a hind limb amputation and the patient was then able to pass faeces much more easily, and was still able to get around just fine on three legs.
+Initially, we re-cut the pelvis with a bone saw and used a plate to fix it into a position with improved pelvic dimensions.
+The patient wasn’t amenable, and although initial results were encouraging, constipation persisted in the months following surgery.
+So we removed one side of the pelvis as part of hind limb amputation, and the patient could pass faeces much more efficiently, and could still get around just fine on three legs.

 21st October 2013